geerlingguy/mac-dev-playbook/README.md

 ### Use with a remote Mac

-You can use this playbook to manage other Macs as well; the playbook doesn't even need to be run from a Mac at all!
-If you want to manage a remote Mac, either another Mac on your network, or a hosted Mac like the ones from [MacStadium](https://www.macstadium.com), you just need to make sure you can connect to it with SSH:
+You can use this playbook to manage other Macs as well;
+the playbook doesn't even need to be run from a Mac at all!
+If you want to manage a remote Mac, you just need to make sure you can connect to it with SSH:

   1. (On the Mac you want to connect to:) Go to System Preferences > Sharing.
   2. Enable 'Remote Login'.